darpan-97/Defensive-OSINT/core/foundations/README.md

 - **Single Source of Truth Caveats:** No single database is authoritative for all infrastructure data.
 Always corroborate.
 - **Temporal Awareness:** DNS records, IP ownership, and certificate histories change over time.
 Document timestamps.
 - **Attribution vs. Association:** Observing shared infrastructure does not prove common ownership or control.
-Use confidence frameworks (e.g., Unit 42 Attribution Model in [/use-cases/cti/](use-cases/cti/)).
+Use confidence frameworks for assessment.
 - **Legal & Jurisdictional Boundaries:** What is legal in one jurisdiction may not be in another.
 Understand your environment before acting.

 ---